ucdavis-bioinformatics-training/2021-March-Introduction-to-the-Command-Line-for-Bioinformatics/cli/command-line-intro1.md

 tab with no enter completes up to 'se' since that's in common between seven and september. tab again and no enter, this second tab should cause listing of seven and september. type 'v' then tab and no enter now it's unique to seven, and should complete to seven. enter runs 'ls seven' command.

-I can't overstate how useful tab completion is.
+It cannot be overstated how useful tab completion is.
 You should get used to using it constantly.
 Watch experienced users type and they maniacally hit tab once or twice in between almost every character.
 You don't have to go that far, of course, but get used to constantly getting feedback from hitting tab and you will save yourself a huge amount of typing and trying to remember weird directory and filenames.

 ## Quiz 2